ubuntu/adsys/docs/how-to/use-gpo.md

 #### Text entry

 The type `Text` represents a single line of text.
-If you don’t enclose a string with single quotes `'` and the value is not a decimal, it will be done automatically and the entry will be sanitized  (e.g. space, `'`…).
+If you don’t enclose a string with single quotes `'` and the value is not a decimal, it will be done automatically and the entry will be sanitised  (e.g. space, `'`…).
 If you want to force a decimal to be treated as a string, enclose the value with single quotes.

 The default value will be already set.